 The project is run by the Center for Security and Emerging Technology (CSET), a research center at Georgetown’s Walsh School of Foreign Service, that supports academic work in emerging technology and delivers nonpartisan analysis to the policy community.
 CSET is partnering with Cultivate Labs, a crowdsourcing startup, to run the project.
 Cultivate supports crowd forecasting efforts for governments and private organizations around the world.

-Spend a few minutes every week, or a little more every two weeks, anonymously making and updating forecasts and rationales on new questions that get released.
+Spend a few minutes on a weekly basis (ideally), anonymously making and updating forecasts and rationales on questions.

 Share news, thoughts, and rumors with the rest of the community on discussion boards.
-Any updates give participants better context for forecasting.
+By posting helpful information, you give participants better context for forecasting.

 Share the program with friends or colleagues who would be interested.
 You can even create teams with your friends, and see how your team does compared to the CSET analysts.